 Quasi-judicial public hearings, unlike legislative ones, involve the legal rights of specific parties, and the decision made as a result of such hearings must be based on and supported by the testimony presented by witnesses at the hearing and the documents or exhibits submitted in connection with the matter being considered.
 Examples include but are not limited to permit applications involving such items as subdivisions, lot line adjustments, Type I, II and III uses, Shorelines and Critical Area, and to variances and adjustment of standards.

 Testimony at a quasi-judicial hearing will be taken under oath given by the Secretary of the Planning Commission.
 It is not necessary that individual oaths be taken.
 A group oath is sufficient as long as each witness is present for the group oath.
-All documents, including but not limited to maps, drawing and staff reports, will be admitted as numbered exhibits.
+All documents, including but not limited to maps, drawing and staff reports, will be listed as exhibits.

 The Appearance of Fairness Doctrine applies in quasi-judicial hearings.
-At the start of such hearing, the Chair will ask if any Commission member knows of any reason which would require the member to excuse themselves pursuant to the Appearance of Fairness Doctrine.
+At the start of this hearing, the Chair will ask if any Commission member knows of any reason which would require the member to excuse themselves pursuant to the Appearance of Fairness Doctrine.
 Any member of the Planning Commission answering in the affirmative should state the reason(s) for his/her answer so that a determination can be made whether a violation of the Appearance of Fairness doctrine exists.
 The form of the announcement is as follows:

 “All Commission members should now give consideration as to whether they have: